GudaLab/scATACseq/README.md

 This repository contains notebook demonstrating how to use analyse single-cell ATAC sequencing data.

-We will use RAPIDS pepeline to demonstrate on how to use analyse single-cell ATAC sequencing data.
-RAPIDS is a suite of open-source Python libraries that can speed up data science workflows.Starting from a single-cell count matrix, RAPIDS libraries can be used to perform data processing, dimensionality reduction, clustering, visualization, and comparison of cell clusters.
+We will use RAPIDS pipeline to demonstrate on how to use analyse single-cell ATAC sequencing data.
+RAPIDS is a suite of open-source Python libraries that can speed up data science workflows.
+Starting from a single-cell count matrix, RAPIDS libraries can be used to perform data processing, dimensionality reduction, clustering, visualization, and comparison of cell clusters.

 Dataset sizes for single-cell genomics studies are increasing, presently reaching millions of cells.
 With RAPIDS pipeline, it becomes easy to analyze large datasets interactively and in real time, enabling faster scientific discoveries.

 ## This analysis involves using Jupyter Notebook along with Terminal.
-Please give attention to notes before the begining of the each step to understand where the code should be executed.
+Please give attention to notes before the begining of the each step to understand the place where the code should be executed.

 ## Installation

-Download the Jupyter Notebook (Jupyter notebook Raw-Copy1.ipynb) file from the github repository https://github.com/gudalab/scATACseq/find/main and upload this file in your Google Cloud Workbench.
+Download the Jupyter Notebook (Jupyter notebook Raw-Copy1.ipynb) file along with the rest of the files from the github repository https://github.com/gudalab/scATACseq/find/main and upload these files in to your Google Cloud Workbench.
-Open the file and begin following the instructions.
+Open the Jupyter Notebook (.ipynb) file and begin following the instructions.

 ### conda
 All dependencies for these examples can be installed with conda.